 7. Polar Bear (Ursus maritimus)

 Although you might not have been familiar with all these bears, everyone has heard of the Polar Bear.
 Polar Bears have a unique habitat and way of living.
-They live in the Arctic and feed primarily on seals since there is very little vegetation in the ice tundra.
+They live in the Arctic and feed primarily on any type of seals since there is very little vegetation in the ice tundra.

 Polar Bears are often the largest bears.
 Their weight can reach up to 1,600 lbs (726 kgs).
 That is getting less common since each year, it gets more challenging for them to find food.